Will Marijuana Sales Trump Wine In 2017? Tax Data, Flood Have Bad Signs

 Alternatively, the marijuana industry might not get their chance to outscore the wine industry because there are also reasons to believe that the vineyards will recover from the flooding in the Napa Valley because they have done it before.
 For example, in 1995, the flooding of wineries in the Napa Valley area caused tourist business to fall by about 50 percent in the area.

-Despite this, it was also noted in 1995 that the Napa Valley floods were expected because they had happened in 1986, and the lack of sales from tourists were missed, but there were some agricultural benefits that occurred, according to L.A.
-Times.
+Despite this, it was also noted in 1995 that the Napa Valley floods were expected because they had happened in 1986, and the lack of sales from tourists were missed, but there were some agricultural benefits that occurred, according to LA Times.

 In 2006, there was another flood in the Napa Valley, but the local vineyards did not think it would seriously affect their wine production that year, according to Wine Spectator.